ispyinternet/sapper-lambda-template/README.md

 Same code base support local dev with hot module reloading when process.env.NODE_ENV = development.

+Some build warnings I haven't delved into.

+Note, your lambda will go cold when inactive.

-Start with usual `sapper dev` in Sapper directory
+For local dev, start with usual `sapper dev` in Sapper directory

 ## Requirements.

 An aws account, aws cli, a TLD in Route53 and an s3 bucket for cloudformation to use temporarily.
+You will also need to use AWS Certificate manager to issue an SSL certificate for your domain.

 You need to host this on a custom domain because API gateway adds /Prod or /Stage to the prefix of all the methods, which would mean you need to update Sapper to respect these modified route paths.